 - Fairly slack geometry

 There are less criteria compared to a mid-drive eBay build, because we don’t have to worry about the bottom bracket or the down tube as much.
 The one big factor will be having open rear dropouts, since most hub motors need open dropouts, although Grin Technologies has a few options.
 Looking back at the Grin page, I now have some ideas about maybe making an AWD bike with two geared motors, but that will be a different story.
+After my experience converting my Electric Enduro Bike aka EEB to a BBSHD mid-drive (article on the way!), I will be going the mid-drive route in the future and would be looking for thru-axles for the improved direct connection, responsiveness, and strength.

 The one eBay build I did was based on a 2008 Santa Cruz Heckler I got in June of 2019.
 I paid $541 and it included a Fox Vanilla rear shock and a Fox RLC fork (150mm travel), headset, as well as a Shimano XT rear derailleur and cranks.
 I completed the build with Spank Spoon wheels, pedals, and the original stem and bars from my Giant Stance 2.
 I also bought a new set of Shimano XT hydro brakes front and rear.